AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-portal-classic.md

 ## Step 8 - Create the VPN gateway connections

 When all the previous steps have been completed, you can set the IPsec/IKE pre-shared keys and create the connection.
 This set of steps uses PowerShell.
-VNet-to-VNet connections for the classic deployment model cannot be configured in the Azure portal preview.
+VNet-to-VNet connections for the classic deployment model cannot be configured in the Azure Portal.

 In the examples, notice that the shared key is exactly the same.
 The shared key must always match.
 Be sure to replace the values in these examples with the exact names for your VNets and Local Network Sites.